 a.
-The Entrance Test (PET/CET) shall be based on the topics as specified in the PET/CET syllabus / School wise details section.
+The Entrance Test (PET/CET) shall be based on the topics as specified in the PET/CET syllabus given in the School wise details section.

 b.
 The Entrance Test (PET/CET) shall be conducted online using CBT mode at designated centres only.